Pearl Powell: Life in the Northern Territory

-Powell's father Fred Price became the postmaster at Alice Springs Telegraph Station in July 1916, taking over from John McKay and, in 1917, was followed by his wife, Isabelle Violet (Ivy) Price, and most of their young children including Pearl; their daughter Hilda remained in Adelaide where she was working as a milliner.
+Powell's father Fred Price became the postmaster at Alice Springs Telegraph Station in July 1916, taking over from John McKay and, in 1917, was followed by his wife, Isabelle Violet (Ivy) Price, and most of their young children, including Pearl; their daughter Hilda remained in Adelaide, where she was working as a milliner.
 This was not the family's first remote posting.
 When they arrived, Central Australia was in the middle of a protracted drought and mid-World War I leading to a very challenging time in the telegraph station's history.

-Fred Price did not allow her to attend the local school, being reluctant to allow the children to walk the 4 km from their home to town where Ida Standley taught the 'European' children in the mornings.
+Fred Price did not allow her to attend the local school, being reluctant to allow the children to walk the 4 km from their home to town where Ida Standley taught the "European" children in the mornings.
 Instead they were supervised in their lessons by a young telegraph officer Len McClean, who received the lessons from Standley.

 Powell spent 8 years living at the telegraph station, living through many struggles, including the death of her older sister Hilda of Spanish flu in 1919.
 In 1923 her father decided that he needed a break from the stressful work and the family travelled to Adelaide for an extended break before taking up station leases in Central Australia.
 Sadly her father's health went rapidly down hill and he died, after an extended illness on 12 August 1924; he was 57.

 Surprising many, Ivy returned to Central Australia with her four children (ranging between 10 and 17 years) and took up the lease of Harper Springs Station, northeast of Alice Springs, where they ran sheep.
-Powell says that she didn't know how her mother did it, being from a "well-to-do family in England".
+Powell says that she did not know how her mother did it, being from a "well-to-do family in England".
 On their return from Adelaide, ready to establish the station, they brought with them 200 merino-cross sheep and three camels and travelled with them, on horse and buggy, from the Oodnadatta railhead.
-They were assisted only by an Aboriginal man George and the journey took 12 weeks; along the way they picked up goats from the telegraph station.
-Arriving at Harper Springs they built their first home, a simple bough shed, and attempted to turn the property into a sheep station.
+They were assisted only by an Aboriginal man named George and the journey took 12 weeks; along the way, they picked up goats from the telegraph station.

+Arriving at Harper Springs, they built their first home, a simple bough shed, and attempted to turn the property into a sheep station.
 During this time the family's collection of photographs (now known as the Powell-Price Collection) was damaged by termites.
 This collection shows the children, including Powell, riding cows and feeding goats, the breaking of the drought in 1919 and the early years of the telegraph station, including many people associated with it.
-This attempt was short-lived with troubles finding enough water, with the only well being a 'whip well' or soakage (known to both contain and attract scorpions), as well as issues with termites and limestone soil which embedded dust in the wool of their sheep.
+This attempt was short-lived with troubles finding enough water, with the only well being a "whip well" or soakage (known to both contain and attract scorpions), as well as issues with termites and limestone soil which embedded dust in the wool of their sheep.